Dogfight! & Battle over Britain Game Series

 Flying Tigers was vol. 4 in the BoB series.
 It included twelve-page illustrated rules (advanced optional and solitaire rules, China 1941-42, Poland 1939 ,and Netherlands 1940 campaign games), Reference Card, and set of 28 airplane counters.
 Planes included are Chinese AVG P-40B Tomahawk; Brewster Buffalo, Nate, Oscar, and Sally; Polish P-11C, Spitfire I, Bleinheim, Fokker D-XXI, MC-200 Saetta, Me-109E, Ju-87D, He-111, Me-110C, and Hs-123.

-Each game and module in the series is fully compatible with the others, and stress playability and historicity.
+Each game in the series is fully compatible with the others, and stress playability and historicity.
 Aircraft are rated for speed, agility, firepower, performance, and durability.

 Faith, Hope & Charity was vol. 3 in the BoB series.
 It covers the Malta campaigns, 1940-41, with core rules, and set of 12 airplane counters: British Gloster Gladiator, Hawker Hurricane I, Vickers Wellington; Italian MC-200 Saetta, SM-79 Sparviero, CR-42 Falco; German Ju-87 Stuka, and Me-109E, plus two Historical campaign games, and scenarios.